wrmilling/homelab-infrastructure/k3s/arm64/README.md

 ### Scripted

 The steps to prepare the drive are automated through the [bootstrap](bootstrap) script.
-The steps to prepare the drive are automated through the [bootstrap](bootstrap) script.
 Example run below:

 ```bash
 ./bootstrap prepare k3s-pi4-a /mnt/system-boot